Create engaging training videos in 160+ languages.

 Once you've defined the problem, you need to decide:

-What are you committing to this cycle?
+What are we committing to this cycle?

 You need to align on: